 Oh, but it gets better.

 Wheat, even more genetically modified soy and dairy, and Jello-O mix?
 Jell-O also contains preservatives, but in addition, they throw in food coloring, aspartame, and artificial flavor.
 YUM!

-They also promote the consumption of gluten, despite the fact that it’s highly inflammatory, a gut irritant, will spike your blood sugar and hinder any weight loss effort.
+They also promote the consumption of gluten, despite the fact that it’s highly inflammatory and a gut irritant.
+It will spike your blood sugar and hinder any weight loss effort.
 Recipe here.

 I think the people who recommend this trash need to read my article on soy (found HERE).
 Soy causes aggression, decreases fertility, increases the rate of cancer, disrupts hormonal balance and increases the need for B12.

 And skim milk?
 What is this, the 80s?
 The food industry created skim milk as a highly processed byproduct.
 It has no nutritional value.

 If you want a truly healthy meal replacement, use this grass-fed and undenatured whey protein.
 And here’s my video on the ultimate protein shake: